If an airplane clears the trees on takeoff, it usually finds itself on course.

 Affiliates have access to HTR client-only events and significant discounts on one of the best entrepreneurial training programs in the state.

 Interested in becoming an Entrepreneur Affiliate?
-Download our brief application form, fill it out and send it in.
+Download our brief application form here (in pdf format), fill it out and send it in.
 We’ll be back in touch with you.

 Your HTR Entrepreneur-in-Residence (EIR)—the mentor/coach/advisor who will help guide your start-up to success—has experience at the executive level and a track record of success.
 Not only will your EIR help you address your immediate challenges, such as market sizing, deal negotiation and capital readiness, he or she can tap into their own networks and contacts for additional resources, expertise and opportunity.